suriyun-production/unity-line-login/README.md

 * Login/Logout
 * Get Profile

-Seem like another feature have to implement at backend side
+Seem like another features have to implement at backend side

 ## How to build Unity project